Common non-toxic exposures (and what to expect)

 Creams and Lotions

-Whilst they keep your skin looking healthy and young, eating these will not do much to your insides apart from a GI upset.
-Some of these contain small amounts of ethanol but normally not enough to cause clinically significant toxicity.
+While they keep your skin looking healthy and young, eating these will not do much to your insides apart from causing a GI upset.
+Some of these contain small amounts of ethanol, but normally, not enough to cause clinically significant toxicity.

 Perfumes, colognes and after-shaves

-Similar to creams and lotions, these products are often in reach of little hands.
+Like creams and lotions, these products are often in reach of little hands.
 Little people often do not drink much, if any, due to their strong odour and taste.
-Small ingestions are irritant in nature but larger ingestions can result in ethanol intoxication.
-However a lot of these products can be 60-80% ethanol and given the taste, it would be a very rare event for a child to swallow enough to become intoxicated.
+Small ingestions are irritants in nature, but larger ingestions can result in ethanol intoxication.
+However, many of these products can contain 60-80% ethanol, and given the taste, it would be a very rare event for a child to swallow enough to become intoxicated.

-As these are volatile products, off gassing of fumes can occur and causes a chemical pneumonitis in larger ingestions but the taste and smell of these is such that this is a rare occurrence.
+As these are volatile products, off-gassing of fumes can occur and cause chemical pneumonitis in larger ingestions, but the taste and smell of these are such that this is a rare occurrence.

 Pens/Ink

-Suddenly I find myself back in high school, swinging from my chair in the back row whilst chatting with friends.
+Suddenly, I find myself back in high school, swinging from my chair in the back row while chatting with friends.
 The typical patient is a young teenager sucking on a pen.
-The anticipated adverse effects include discoloration of the tongue, faeces and clothing often with a sense of embarrassment but nothing more.
+The anticipated adverse effects include discolouration of the tongue, faeces and clothing, often with a sense of embarrassment but nothing more.

 Bubbles

-Whilst we ask you not to forget about the bubbles, I’m happy to add ‘Don’t worry about the bubbles’.
-These often contain a soap or mild detergent to produce these clear spheres of pure delight so a drink from a container will result only in GI upset and perhaps some irritation if other parts of the body make contact (e.g. eyes).
+Whilst we ask you not to forget about the bubbles, I’m happy to add, ‘Don’t worry about the bubbles’.
+These often contain soap or mild detergent to produce these clear spheres of pure delight, so a drink from a container will result only in GI upset and perhaps some irritation if other parts of the body make contact (e.g., eyes).
 Not to be confused with the champagne variety.

 Don’t forget to check out the other posts in this series…